aramkoukia/ecommerce-cms/README.md

 # Strapi Headless CMS

-A headless CMS with Strapi for an open-source e-commerrce
+A headless CMS with Strapi for an open-source e-commerce